 We have our own guide inside Location Rebel Arsenal, but here are a few resources that will help get you started with keyword research essentials.

-- Keyword Research: The Definitive Guide: Brian Dean from Backlinko has an amazing in depth guide that covers everything you need to know about keyword research.
+- Keyword Research: The Definitive Guide: Brian Dean from Backlinko has an amazing in-depth guide that covers everything you need to know about keyword research.
 You do not want to miss this one, so spend some time reviewing.

 - Market Samurai Dojo: Whether you buy Samurai or not, this keyword research tutorial is awesome.
 It helps you understand various niches and markets, and their 4 golden rules still form the basis to much of my keyword research.
 Highly recommended.

-- Make Your First $100 online in 45 Minutes: This is an extremely in depth guide that focuses on SEO for affiliate marketing.
+- Make Your First $100 online in 45 Minutes: This is an extremely in-depth guide that focuses on SEO for affiliate marketing.
 I think it can be a little intense for beginners, but there’s some fantastic info in there.
 I’m including it now because I think the keyword research section is particularly useful for what we’re talking about here.

 If you take a look at these three tutorials and practice the techniques, you should have all the information necessary to start successfully researching your own keywords.

 If you haven’t been able to tell already, a successful SEO campaign doesn’t rely on any one aspect of the process.
-Each piece plays an integral part to your overall results.
+Each piece plays an integral part in your overall results.
 That said, you could have done the best keyword research job ever, but if your site isn’t at least somewhat optimized – you’re screwed.